Beefycoder/EmojiJournalServer/README.md

 I learned a great deal from this project.
 I was most impressed with the way Kitura handles some of the more mundane tasks in making API's.
 I like the OpenAPI module alot and like the way that the book seems to be written from a devops-centric perspective.
 The book outlines what some best practices are for building real world RESTful API's which I appreciate.

-I learned about the OpenAPI standard and swagger and how to use the KituraOpenAPI package to leverage it for making documentation & code generation easy for client side projects, and for making testing API endpoints easy for developers.
+I learned about the OpenAPI standard and swagger and how to use the KituraOpenAPI package to leverage it for making documentation & code generation easy for client side projects, and for making the testing of API endpoints easy for developers.

 Through the SwiftKueryORM & SwiftKueryPostgreSQL packages I learned how to persist the typical CRUD based operations from the API & companion iOS app for a postgreSQL server that was installed locally.
 It would be just as easy to use a docker container with postgres in it as well for persistence I think, I'm not sure why the authors chose to do it this way.
 I also learned how to make core complex database queries in the Kitura environment.

-I learned about Kitura's various methods for authentication via middleware like Kitura-CredentialsHTTP & thier 3rd part packages for OAuth based authentication from Facebook, Google & Github.
+I learned about Kitura's various methods for authentication via middleware like Kitura-CredentialsHTTP & thier 3rd party packages for OAuth based authentication from Facebook, Google & Github.
 In the book and this project only focussed on the HTTP basic authentication.

 I learned about how to add multi-user support to the API and the iOS app and how to manage the users to restrict their ability to make changes in the database to entries that were associated with them.